Image of West Gateway from Burnsville Highway 19E Art Plan

-Grants of $15,000 - $30,000 are provided to selected communities for 3 - 5 years to plan and implement SmART projects.
+Grants of $15,000 to $30,000 are provided to selected communities for three to five years to plan and implement SmART projects.
 We regret that new communities are not eligible to apply at this time.
 When funding becomes available, we will post a call for applications.

 A renovated house in Kinston’s Arts and Cultural District available to artists through the SmART Kinston Artist Relocation Program

 The SmART Initiative Task Force Report

 A twenty-five page report that features case studies of notable projects and recommendations for arts driven economic development practices and policies.